 arrowbetween two nodes.

-The edge details modal (previously the service details modal) shows the requests that are being processed between the two services joined by the arrow.
+The edge details section (previously the service details section) shows the requests that are being processed between the two services joined by the arrow.

 This will show all the traces that are captured between these two services.
 (Note: if you are interested in only seeing traces that have a response time greater than 3 seconds, you can filter those traces by selecting that area of the graph with the mouse before clicking view traces.)